0NETRUNNER/Quin-abby/README.md

  * I got the video on the home page off youtube I could not email the owner to ask for permission but I left a comment underneath asking for permission.
 [Orignal video](https://www.youtube.com/watch?v=6EgQBH_0Ppc)

  ## Acknowledgments
+ * I would like to thank my mentor [Rory](https://github.com/Ri-Dearg) for all the help and advice through out this Project.
  * I would like to thank the Tutor support system for helping me when I was stuck or unsure.
  * I would like to thank every student on slack that helped me with problems and explained my errors to me.